 Looking to renovate your bathroom?
-Before getting started, take a look at which trends are coming our way in 2020!
-Biophilia inspired designs, refined and detailed tiling in neutral natural colours, bathroom fittings that steal the show…We’ve combined the bathroom trends for 2019-2020 to help you decide what your new space should look like!
+Before getting started, take a look at which trends are all the rave for 2021!
+Neutral colours, mix of materials, bathroom sinks that steal the show…We’ve combined the top 2021 bathroom trends to help you decide what your new space should look like!

 In terms of showers, there are many different kinds on the market.
 However, open-concept Italian showers are quite on trend – especially those that are multi-functional and fully equipped: integrated bench, misting system, ambient lighting, anti-fog mirror, linear drain, etc. The new trend is also to include the tub in the shower area!
 A shower/bath space can be separated from the rest of the bathroom with a glass wall.
 The advantage of such a look?
 The bathroom looks a lot more spacious.
 We often notice separating walls with black frames – giving the space a loft-like look.

-Integrating the trend: before committing to this look, it’s important to think of practicality.
+How to incorporate it before committing to this look, it’s important to think of practicality.
 A shower-bath can be a great idea, but not so practical on daily use basis.
-Any water or soap residues not only end up at the bottom of your shower, but also your bath if you have them both combined as one.
+Any water or soap residues not only end upat the bottom of your shower, but also your bath if you have them both combined as one.
 If your space permits, we suggest going for an open shower and a separate bathtub.

 10. Bathroom Lighting Musts for 2020